mearleycf/learnit/learnit_project/learnit-project-knowledge - Release 1.md

 4. Explain Astro middleware.
 Discuss how Astro middleware works; make sure we implemented it correctly.
 5. Implement documentation: Astro for application docs, and README.md.
 README.md should explain the project, outline the tooling, outline the installation method, how to run dev, build, test, run the database, reseed the database, etc. Operate all tooling in other words.
 The application docs should document all of the APIs, other services, whatever would normally be documented so that someone else can use the application.
 6. Outline accessibility functionality, including keyboard navigation
-7. Are there any specific conventions or patterns being used in the project (e.g. naming conventions, file organization)?
-I can't think of anything, might come up later.
-8. AI asked for a brief description of the authentication and authorization strategy I'm implementing--honestly, I have no strategy here, so we probably need to define a strategy.
+7. AI asked for a brief description of the authentication and authorization strategy I'm implementing--honestly, I have no strategy here, so we probably need to define a strategy.
-9. Open question as to how we're going to manage the separation of concerns regarding Course content data storage (database, content collection, something else) and Platform data storage (users, etc)
+8. Open question as to how we're going to manage the separation of concerns regarding Course content data storage (database, content collection, something else) and Platform data storage (users, etc)
-10. We previously created `middleware.ts`, `auth-middleware.ts`, `triggers.ts`, and `astrodb_utils.ts`, and I need to understand how these all interact with each other; I also need to complete all of them, because they're currently only stubbed out
-11. We need to pull out Hanko authentication and implement authentication using Oslo instead [Oslo](https://oslojs.dev)

-## Tooling

-> Last updated Oct 27, 2024 at 12:23:34 PM

-This tooling setup ensures consistency across the development process and facilitates efficient collaboration.

-### Backend / Database

-- Database: AstroDB, which is a version of Turso's libsql basically
-- ORM: AstroDB uses drizzle ORM
-- TablePlus: I'm also using TablePlus to access the database locally (and, eventually, remotely)
-- Authentication:
-  - ~~Hanko as the third party authentication provider (not installed)~~
-  - I think we're going to switch from Hanko to Oslo for authentication hCaptcha for frontend authentication security (not configured)
-  - GitHub and Google planned for OAuth implementation (not configured)
-- Payment Processing: Stripe (not installed/configured)

-### Frontend

-- Meta-Framework: Astro 5.0.0-beta (currently 5.0.0-beta.2)
-  - Contains React islands for interactivity (or Astro Actions?)
-  - Manages content collections for courses
-  - Utilizes new content collections and content layer API functionality introduced in Astro 5.x
-- CSS Framework: Tailwind CSS
-- Installed Fonts
-  - Inter Variable
-  - Lilita One
-  - Righteous
-  - Mononoki (for code)
-  - Note: I'm using the unfont package to manage the fonts
-- Icon Sets
-  - `@iconify-json/simple-icons`
-  - `@iconify-json/solar`
-  - `astro-icon`
-- Frontend Framework: React with TypeScript for interactive islands, OR astro with astro actions?

-### Unit, Integration, and e2e Testing

-- Testing:
-  - Vitest for unit testing
-  - Playwright for integration and end-to-end testing

-### Development Environment

-- Package Management: yarn
-- Code Quality:
-  - ESLint for linting
-  - Prettier for code formatting
-- Version Management: `mise` application in the terminal for managing versions of node, python, and other tools
-- Operating System: macOS
-- Terminal Application: Kitty
-- Shell: Fish
-- Web Browser: Vivaldi
-- Code Editor: Cursor

-### Hosting / Production / DevOps

-- Hosting: Vercel
-- CI/CD: GitHub Actions
-- Analytics/Monitoring: Sentry

-### Project Management

-- Issue Tracking: GitHub Issues (for features, stories, and bug tracking)
-- Branch Management:
-  - `main` as the production branch
-  - `develop` as the staging branch
-  - Using conventional commits and git flow for commit and branch management

 ## State Machine Functionality